• the efficiency of collateral cerebral circulation can be indirectly assessed by evaluating perfusion distal to the occlusion/stenosis

 Collateral circulation assessment on CTA

-• in addition to the occlusion detection, CTA also enables the analysis of collateral circulation – the presence of good collateral circulation correlates with a smaller infarct and predicts a better clinical outcome during reperfusion therapy
+• in addition to the detection of occlusions, CTA also enables the analysis of collateral circulation; the presence of good collateral circulation correlates with smaller infarct size and predicts a better clinical outcome during reperfusion therapy

-• the disadvantage of the conventional (single-phase) CTA is the static display acquired during only a short interval in the arterial phase, which can lead to an underestimation of collateral circulation due to its late filling
+• a limitation of conventional (single-phase) CTA is its static presentation; it is acquired during a short interval in the arterial phase, which can lead to an underestimation of delayed collateral circulation

-• information on dynamics is provided by multiphase CTA (MP-CTA, mCTA)
+• dynamic information is provided by multiphase CTA (MP-CTA / mCTA)

-• a total of 3-4 phases of intracranial CTA is performed (with a reduced dose of X-rays)
+• a total of 3-4 phases of intracranial CTA are performed using a reduced X-ray dose

-• mCTA can distinguish the absence of collateral from their delayed filling [Yang, 2008]
+• mCTA can differentiate between the absence of collaterals and delayed filling [Yang, 2008]

-• mCTA can distinguish minimal anterograde flow from retrograde collateral flow [Fröhlich, 2012]
+• mCTA can distinguish between minimal anterograde flow and retrograde collateral flow [Fröhlich, 2012]

 Multiphase CTA - distinguishing missing collaterasl from slowed flow antero- or retrograde flow